My Favorite Anti-Anxiety Treatment Is Online Shopping

 The premise that a particular product will Change Your Life is pretty much the entire foundation of our economy, and it’s a hard one to reject.
 After a little more than two months without spending on clothes, I find that I’m often just transferring that fantasy from a blazer to, say, the newest Glossier product.
 I’ve still bought things I don’t need and probably won’t use much.
 But I have noticed that if I simply wait out the fantasy that this mascara or this fancy blender or this set of fine-point pens will change my life, it will go away.
 There will always, always be something newer and shinier to take its place, and very few of these products will contribute to making you the person of your dreams.

-While I’d love to be the sort of ascetic minimalist who buys only what I need — the kind who travels with only an ergonomic backpack, the kind whose makeup bag has six items or fewer and certainly nothing crusty or ancient — but that’s probably unrealistic for me: as much a fantasy as the chic silk robe-wearer.
+While I’d love to be the sort of ascetic minimalist who buys only what I need — the kind who travels with only an ergonomic backpack, the kind whose makeup bag has six items or fewer and certainly nothing crusty or ancient — that’s probably unrealistic for me: as much a fantasy as the chic silk robe-wearer.
 All I really want from my no-shopping year is to become a little less impulsive, and to find a less expensive outlet for my restless anxiety.
 I thought I might get really into drawing, so last week I ordered a pack three new black pens online.
 I’ve only drawn once so far, but I’m going to do it again.
 I mean it.